 While there are immediate measures, e.g. as discussed and proposed by the BSI, that can be taken to generally maintain a high level of security for critical infrastructure providers, a look into the future presents possibilities and opportunities.
 However, these need to be pursued now to reap the benefits then.
 So, what are possible answers to the three questions and how does the Cyberagentur pursue these answers?

-This article is part of the German Wind Power Magazine issue 02-2022, the international magazine of the German Wind Energy association about innovative technologies from the German wind industry.
-You can read the full magazine with the more articles like this here for free.
+This Article is part of issue 02-2022 of the German Wind Power Magazine, the international magazine of the German Wind Energy Association (BWE) about innovations of the German wind industry.
+You can read the full magazine here, online and for free.